The Power Of Print

 Is there anyone you would love to see wearing your designs?

 This is such a hard question and there are so many people I would love to see wearing my scarves.
 Emma Waston & Victoria Beckham are up there..(girls with serious girl power) , but I think in the light of current events I would have to pick Iman, the wife of the late & great David Bowie.
 I would love to see her in all of the collection!
-She would suit all the palette choices and especially the bold bright colors which I love to design with.
+She would suit all the palette choices and especially the bold bright colours which I love to design with.
 That would make my year!
 Bowie was such an inspiration to so so many creatives and in my last collection I too looked to his alter ego of Ziggy Stardust.
 He was one of the most culturally influential figures of the time, a creative visionary and true icon of the 70’s.
 He was at the forefront of the music industry and therefore a trailblazer for fashion trends.

 What are the morals you run your brand by?